CJay-Cipher/virtual_football_league_predictor/Auto_Trader/README.md

 ### Browser Compatibility

-The script is compatible with Chrome browser version:
+The script Webdriver is compatible with this Chrome browser version:

 -   Version 128.0.6613.139 (Official Build) (64-bit)

 ### ChromeDriver Location

-The ChromeDriver executable is located in the `chrome_driver` directory:
+The Webdriver(ChromeDriver) executable is located in the `chrome_driver` directory.
+<br>To ensure it run successfully make sure to use a compactable webdriver for your browser:

 -   `chrome_driver/chromedriver.exe`